arunbasilpaul/sta_analysis_alarm_clock/README.md

 - Data corruption due to missed setup or hold
 - Unstable operation under temperature/voltage variations
 - Clock domain crossing failures

+## How?
+The file titled 'procedure_followed' explains the detailed checks that were performed for STA